-We’re honoured to have world class centres of excellence use our software, but it’s why and how our clients use our software that really counts.
+We’re honoured to have world class organisations use our software, but it’s our ongoing relationships that matter most to us.

 “InPractice are fantastic!
 And it was great to see everything up and running so quickly .
 It’s already saving time and confusion.
 Best of all we are able to provide new levels of professionalism to our clients”

 Hi Dan just been on your fantastic site!
 I have been asked to teach y1, y2, y5 and y6!
 Previously I have taught KS3 and GCSE ICT and Creative Media as well as being DT trained.
 The craft computer is brilliant and fits with my skill set!